ChartsCSS/ChartsCSS.org/src/components/legend.md

 Change any aspect of the legend element using CSS.
 Simply target the CSS selector and apply your own style.

-For example, lets change the text color, the background color and add a box-shadow:
+For example, let's change the text color, the background color and add a box-shadow:

 ```css
 .legend {